 In addition to standard therapy, some patients qualify for clinical trials of emerging treatment options.
 Researchers and doctors are currently exploring the use of stem cell therapies to restore heart muscle function in some patients.

 With the right treatment program and access to medications, heart failure patients can aim for the following markers of recovery:

 Why Choose UHealth?

-We are home to the Elaine and Sydney Sussman Cardiac Catheterization Lab, which provides advanced interventional capabilities and complex procedures for patients with advanced heart failure.
-As a leading academic center, UHealth’s options for novel treatments and investigational therapies go beyond what is generally available.
+We are home to the Elaine and Sydney Sussman Cardiac Catheterization Lab, which provides advanced interventional capabilities and complex procedures for patients with chronic heart disease.
+As a leading academic center, UHealth’s experts in cardiovascular disease offer novel treatments and investigational therapies go beyond what is generally available.